TanStack/query/docs/framework/angular/overview.md

 ## Supported Angular Versions

-Angular Query is compatible with Angular version 17.
+Angular Query is compatible with Angular version v16 and higher.

 TanStack Query (FKA React Query) is often described as the missing data-fetching library for web applications, but in more technical terms, it makes **fetching, caching, synchronizing and updating server state** in your web applications a breeze.